Julio-Freitas/week_nlw/README.md

 # Getting Started APP

-To start this project, you need create an count in [Firebase](https://firebase.google.com/).
+To start this project, you need create an account in [Firebase](https://firebase.google.com/).